Oliver Farm Equipment Company: Oliver Chilled Plow Works

-James Oliver started the Oliver Chilled Plow Works in 1853 In Mishawaka, Indiana where he worked in a foundry.
-He later bought into an already existing small foundry in South Bend, Ind.
+James Oliver started the Oliver Chilled Plow Works in 1853 In Mishawaka, Indiana, where he worked in a foundry.
+He later bought into an already existing small foundry in South Bend, Indiana.
 Plows with cast iron bottoms and moldboards had been successfully used by farmers and planters in the eastern states of the United States since the time of Thomas Jefferson.
 However, in the sticky soils of North Dakota and various other portions of the Midwest, the cast iron plows would not "scour"; that is, the sticky soil would cling to the plow, disrupting the flow of soil over the plow's surface, making plowing impossible.
 Thus, when settlement of North America moved over the Allegheny Mountains into the Midwest, there was a need for a new plow that would be able to scour in the soils of the Midwest.
 To allow a cast iron bottom to scour in sticky soil, various methods of heat treating for creating a hardened surface on the metal plow bottom had been attempted.
 All of these processes failed because the hard surface created was very thin and would soon wear through to the soft iron under the heat-treated surface.
 James Oliver developed his sand casting process to include rapid chilling of the molten iron near the outside surface of the casting, which resulted in a bottom that had a thick hardened surface with far greater wearability than competing plow bottoms.

 The entrance to the Oliver Chilled Plow Works in South Bend, Indiana, c.
 1880.